zbyte64/django-dockit/README.rst

 Features
 --------

+* Backendable support for document and index storage
+ * Mongodb
-* Mongodb support
+ * Django Model with support for celery or ztask indexing
-* Backend for using django models to store documents (see Django Document)
 * Integrates with the django admin
  * Supports inlines
  * List Field support